aces/Loris-MRI/docs/python/Database_abstraction.md

 ## SQLAlchemy database abstraction

-The SQLAlchemy database abstraction is the latest and preferred method to interract with the database in LORIS-MRI Python.
+The SQLAlchemy database abstraction is the latest and preferred method to interact with the database in LORIS-MRI Python.
 As its name implies, it uses the SQLAlchemy 2 Python library, which is an ORM library that allows to map SQL tables with Python classes.
 Compared to the older database abstractions, it is notably statically typed and has a flexible module structure that separates models and queries.

 ### Module organization